sky-uk/osprey/README.md

 If no user is logged in, osprey displays `none` instead of the user details.

 ### Logout
-Removes the token for the currently logged in user for every configured target.
+Removes the token for the currently logged-in user for every configured target.

 ```